cschreib/vif/doc/sphinx/known-issues.rst

 **The problem 1.**

 A "dangling" reference is a invalid reference that points to an object that no longer exists.
-Creating such dangling references is a common programming mistake, which compilers are fortunately well equipped to detect:
+Creating such dangling references is a common programming mistake not specific to vif, which compilers are fortunately well equipped to detect:

 .. code-block:: c++